Xyvir/Qharbox/SPEC.md

 ### 2\.
 GFM (GitHub Flavored Markdown)

 Qharbox supports GFM for all textual content.
-For precise anchoring, the GFM text **must** be rendered using a monospace font with a uniform size for all formatting (e.g., headings and body text have the same font size).

-Hyperlinks to other documents, including other `.qhb` files, can be achieved using standard Markdown link syntax: `[link text](./path/to/file.qhb)`.
-True file embedding (transclusion) is a consideration for future development.
+For precise anchoring, the GFM text **must** be rendered using a monospace font with a uniform size for all formatting.
+Hyperlinks to other `.qhb` files can be achieved using standard Markdown link syntax: `[link text](./path/to/file.qhb)`.

 -----

 ### 3\.
 SVG Extensions (The `{% svg %}` Block)